-- 78. Comprehensive and consistent governance frameworks promote elements such as: - effective assessment and consistent management of risks across the group; - timely reporting to group level to ensure good overview of risks; - availability of adequate aggregated information about all risks at the group level; - timely reaction to risks at the group and entity level; - local circumstances and requirements being taken into account at the group level; and - adequate communication of the risk management approach within the group. - 79.
-It is a good practice for the group-wide supervisor to understand the group's approach to risks.
-The group-wide supervisor should assess whether the Board of the head of the group is aware of the material risks and issues that might affect both the group as a whole and its insurance legal entities and is adequately supporting the risk management function. - 80.
-The group-wide supervisor should assess the actual risk-taking across the entire group by reviewing documentation provided by the head of the group.
-For example, the group-wide supervisor should review group-wide strategy through the ORSA or other formal documentation.
-Where possible, the group-wide supervisor should require access to group internal audit reports as well as those of insurance legal entities within the group, regardless of whether the insurance legal entities within the group are in or out of the group-wide supervisor's jurisdiction.
-If a group-wide supervisor is denied access to internal audit reports of insurance legal entities within the group, it should coordinate with the other involved supervisors to access those reports. - 81.
-The group-wide supervisor should also assess whether the risk management funtion establishes clear responsibilities and accountabilities of Key Personnel at the head of the group and at all insurance legal entities.
-Examples of practices insurers may use to promote effective direction and coordination include:
+- 82. Comprehensive and consistent corporate governance frameworks promote elements such as: - effective assessment and consistent management of risks across the group; - timely reporting to group level to ensure good overview of risks; - availability of adequate aggregated information about all risks at the group level; - timely reaction to risks at the group and legal entity level; - local circumstances and requirements being taken into account at the group level; and - adequate communication of the risk management approach within the group. - 83.
+It is good practice for the group-wide supervisor to understand the group's approach to risk management.
+The group-wide supervisor should assess whether the Board of the head of the group is aware of the material risks and issues that might affect both the group as a whole and its insurance legal entities and is adequately supporting the risk management function across the group.